nestjs/docs.nestjs.com/content/recipes/prisma.md

 $ npx prisma init
 ```

-This command created a new `prisma` directory with the following contents:
+This command creates a new `prisma` directory with the following contents:

 - `schema.prisma`: Specifies your database connection and contains the database schema
 - `.env`: A [dotenv](https://github.com/motdotla/dotenv) file, typically used to store your database credentials in an environment variable